Punnathone-Mick/contrl_flap/README.md

 4. using Serial port to input angle

 Causion

-Can adjust flap angle between 0-45 degree only.
+1. Can adjust flap angle between 0-45 degree only.
+2. Servo Using : pin 9 , 5 V , GND